 Still Undecided?
 Read This!

 Lucienne Pierre

 The word census comes from the Roman Republic.
-The Romans kept a list of all adult males who were fit for military service.
+The Romans kept a list of all men who could serve in the military.
 Today in the U.S., we use the census to count all people.
-We need an official count of the population so that we have adequate resources and correct political representation.